-Long-term plan to guide development and decision-making in the Central City
+Portland's long-term plan to guide development and decision-making in the Central City.

-Long-range plan to guide development, investment and decision-making in the City
+Portland's long-range plan to guide development, investment and decision-making in the City.

 Working with community partners to help neighborhoods and commercial areas flourish as great places to live, work, shop, learn, gather and play